Sandee Chan: Early life

 Chan was born in the Philippines on 19 July 1970.
 Her family has Chinese roots, and she has Shanghai ancestry.
 Due to her father's factor, her family moved to Taiwan.

-Chan holds a BA in journalism at National Chengchi University.
+Chan holds a BA in journalism from National Chengchi University.

 Career

 Chan began playing the piano as a child and created her own songs while a student at National Chengchi University in Taiwan.
-She was signed by an independent record label after performing on university music contest Young Star in 1991, and wrote songs for Jeff Chang and Huang Pin-Yuan before releasing her debut single and album in 1994.
+She was signed by an independent record label after performing on the university music contest Young Star in 1991, and wrote songs for Jeff Chang and Huang Pin-Yuan before releasing her first single and album in 1994.
 She has released 14 solo albums.